Sergio3215/Calculator-Weeks-To-Months-Weeks-Days/README.md

 This Software is a calculator of any weeks to days and/or weeks and/or months

 With this software you can know when your friend upload a photo old.
-Only you write which days or week and enjoy!
+Only you write how many days or week and enjoy!